-- Sit up with you head tilted slightly forward.
-Do not lean back (this may cause gagging, coughing, or vomiting). - Pinch the soft part of the nose (just below the bony part) and apply pressure for at least 5 minutes - Release the pressure to see if the bleeding has stopped.
-Gently blow out any soft clots.
-If bleeding continues, reapply pressure for another 5 minutes.
-Continue these steps until the bleeding stops. - If the bleeding has not stopped, additional treatment may be indicated. - Seek medical care if you: - have frequent nosebleeds - \circ $\ \$ tend to bruise easily or have heavy bleeding from minor wounds - o recently started a new medication - Seek emergency medical care if bleeding: - o is heavy - \circ $\;$ is accompanied by dizziness or paleness of the skin $\;$ - o continues after two or three attempts of applying pressure - O is the result of a blow to the head or a fall
+- Sit up with your head tilted slightly forward.
+Do not lean back (this may cause gagging, coughing, or vomiting). - Pinch the soft part of the nose (just below the bony part) and apply pressure for at least 5 minutes. - Release the pressure to see if the bleeding has stopped.
+Blow out any soft clots gently.
+If the bleeding continues, reapply pressure for another 5 minutes.
+Continue these steps until the bleeding stops. - If the bleeding has not stopped, additional treatment may be indicated. - Seek medical care if you: - o have frequent nosebleeds - \circ $\;$ tend to bruise easily, or have heavy bleeding from minor wounds - recently started a new medication - Seek emergency medical care if bleeding: - o is heavy - o is accompanied by dizziness or paleness - o continues after two or three attempts of applying pressure - o is the result of a blow to the head or a fall